-O to +5V input for O to +/-100% current demand.
+0 to +5V input for 0 to +/-100% current demand.
 This input acts as a clamp on the current demand produced by the speed loop.
+Hence the speed loop current demand polarity determines the sign of the current, and this input clamps the amplitude.
 Also if the speed loop current demand falls below the input clamp level then the speed loop has priority.
 For the clamp to operate, the speed loop current demand must be arranged to exceed the clamp level by ensuring the speed demand is high enough.